Misdiagnosing the Enlightenment – a Cost for Truth

 What is “the scientific method?”
 After all, they can’t cure the common cold and know they only suppress.
 So, is this their ideal “method”?
 Actually they have no method.
 Unlike Homeopaths who prescribe according to a law of cure, they prescribe allopathically, antipathically, isopathically and homeopathically.
 These are conflicting modes of prescribing so where is their “rationale”?

 “Witchcraft”, “church”, “religion”, “God”, “science” etc. are their chosen words.
 Now you can understand why prof. Steve Fuller, Professor of Sociology at Warwick University, in his new book Science (publ.; Acumen Publishing) regards scientists and the medical men today as the new medieval church.
 If Galileo were alive today, he’d get the same treatment he suggests.
+Fuller maintains, ‘Were Galileo with us today, he would regard bastions of the scientific establishement such as the US National Academy of Sciences and the Royal Society of London as comparable to the Vatican of his own day…’ (see Science, p.
+83)

 Who Lacks the Rational?